miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         decoder
 ```

-Now, if we write `ObjectCodec a a` we end up with the exact same thing, but we have more freedom if we need to.
+Now, if we write `ObjectCodec a a` we end up with the exact same type as before, but we have more freedom if we need to.

 The ingredients are at last:
 * `name: String`